Photooxygenation: Example: Oxygen trapping of diradical intermediates

 Type I photooxygenation reactions are frequently used in the process of forming and trapping diradical species.
 Mirbach et al. reported on one such reaction in which an azo compound is lysed via photolysis to form the diradical hydrocarbon and then trapped in a stepwise fashion by molecular oxygen:

 Type II

 In type II reactions, the 3Sens* transfers its energy directly with 3O2 via a radiation-less transition to create 1O2.
-1O2 then adds to the substrate in a variety of ways including: cycloadditions (most commonly [4+2]), addition to double bonds to yield 1,2-dioxetanes, and ene reactions with olefins.
+1O2 then adds to the substrate in a variety of ways including: cycloadditions (most commonly [4+2]), addition to double bonds to yield 1,2-dioxetanes, and ene reactions with olefins (the Schenck ene reaction).

 Example: precursor to prostaglandin synthesis

 The [4+2] cycloaddition of singlet oxygen to cyclopentadiene to create cis-2-cyclopentene-1,4-diol is a common step involved in the synthesis of prostaglandins.
 The initial addition singlet oxygen, through the concerted [4+2] cycloaddition, forms an unstable endoperoxide.
 Subsequent reduction of the peroxide bound produces the two alcohol groups.